 Report name Report description Resource Mapping Shows the mapping between host and disk including path, HBA, array port, enclosure and associated Business Applications.
 Savings by File System Compression Analyzes the vxfs file systems which are benefited by compression.
 Savings by File System Deduplication Analyzes the vxfs file systems which are benefited by deduplication.
 SF Product Version Shows the list of installed products on the host.
 Storage Allocation Analyzes how storage discovered by Storage Foundation (SF) is being allocated and consumed by hosts.
 Thin Provisioned LUNs Shows all LUNs that are thin provisioned.
 Top Hosts for Thin Reclamation Analyzes the storage that can be reclaimed from vxfs file systems.
-This information is available only for vxfs file systems with SF version 6.0 or later, Layout version 9 or later, File system disks not shared with other file systems and managed host version 5.0 or later.
+This information is available only for vxfs file systems with SF version 7.4.2 or later, Layout version 9 or later, File system disks not shared with other file systems and managed host version 7.4.2 or later.
 Underutilized File Systems Shows all file systems which are less than 80% utilized.
 Underutilized LUNS Managed by Storage Foundation Shows LUNs whose available capacity is not fully utilized (<20% used) by Storage Foundation.
 Volumes Not Managed by Storage Foundation Shows all volumes not managed by Storage Foundation.
+VVR status of data replicated Provides details on the replication status of a Replicated Volume Group (RVG) at the time of report generation.
+VVR Data Transferred-Weekly Provides details on the amount of the data that is transferred using the VVR configuration over a period of one week.
+VVR Data Transferred-Monthly Provide details on the amount of data that is transferred using a VVR configuration over a period of one month.